helgoboss/helgobox/doc/user-guide.md

 For details, see below.

-At this occasion some words about ReaLearn's plug-in parameters.
+At this occasion some words about ReaLearn's own freely assignable FX parameters.
 ReaLearn itself isn't just able to control parameters of other FX, it also offers FX parameters itself.
-At the moment these are "Parameter 1" to "Parameter 100".
-You can control them just like parameters in other FX: Via automation envelopes, via track controls, via REAPER's own MIDI/OSC learn ... and of course via ReaLearn itself.
+At the moment it offers 200 FX parameters, 100 for the main compartment and 100 for the controller compartment.
+You can control them just like parameters in other
+FX: Via automation envelopes, via track controls, via REAPER's own MIDI/OSC learn ... and of course via ReaLearn itself.
 Initially, they don't do anything at all.
-First, you need to give meaning to them by referring to them in conditional activation.
-In future, ReaLearn will provide additional ways to make use of parameters.
+First, you need to give meaning to them by referring to them in activation conditions or `<Dynamic>` selector expressions.

 ##### When modifiers on/off